AutoAI: Synchronize ModelOps and DevOps to drive digital transformation

 Automation brings data, models and apps together while unleashing data and app talent

 Powered by AutoAI, IBM Cloud Pak for Data is ideal for implementing and integrating ModelOps and DevOps.
 It enables models to be pushed from a data science team to the DevOps team in a regular deployment and update cycle, aligned with continuous integration and deployment to suit business needs.
-Powered by Watson Studio, Watson Machine Learning and Watson OpenScale, and open by design, Cloud Pak for Data integrates with cloud-native apps and allows you to build and scale AI with trust and transparency.
+Powered by Watson Studio, Watson Machine Learning and Watson OpenScale, and open by design, Cloud Pak for Data integrates with cloud-native apps and allows you to build and scale AI to promote explainable AI.

 AutoAI facilitates collaboration between the data science team and DevOps and app developers, and it reduces the complexity of deploying and optimizing models in production.
 If you’re in DevOps and app development, you can take the REST API endpoint from Watson Machine Learning and deploy the model while getting increased visibility into usage statistics, model status, and KPIs.
 Developers can set up the API connection to send more information for scoring and prediction into apps.